Toy-Department/CMM-Arm/Hardware_Firmware/docs/PROJECT_SUMMARY.md

 ## 📦 What You Have

-A complete, professional-grade documentation suite for your CCM Digitizing Arm Arduino firmware, ready for immediate upload to GitHub.
+A complete, professional-grade documentation suite for your CMM Digitizing Arm Arduino firmware, ready for immediate upload to GitHub.

 ### Document Inventory